dualra1n/dualra1n/tutorial.md

 1. Problem when installing something in Sileo whilst jailbroken with Taurine.
 You can solve this problem by removing Substrate.

 2. "Deep sleep", the iDevice not "waking up" when it's supposed to.
-Installing the "Fiona" tweak will fix this.
+Installing [Fiona](https://www.ios-repo-updates.com/repository/julioverne-s-repo/package/com.julioverne.fiona/) will fix this.